jupyterhub/mybinder.org-user-guide/CONTRIBUTING.rst

    Heavily inspired by the
    `django project's guidelines <https://docs.djangoproject.com/en/dev/internals/contributing/writing-documentation/>`_

-We place a high importance on consistency, readability and completeness of documentation.
+We place a high importance on consistency, readability, and completeness of documentation.
 If a feature is not documented, it does not exist.
 If a behavior is not documented, it is a bug!
 We try to treat our documentation like we treat our code: we aim to improve it as often as